-AMH certification for practices contracting with Standard Plans is initially based on the Carolina ACCESS program, with placement into three tiers based on the ability of practices to assume care management functions at the practice or local levels.
+AMH certification for practices contracting with Standard Plans was initially based on the Carolina ACCESS program, with placement into three tiers based on practices' ability to assume care management functions at the practice or local levels.
 Over time, standards for select tiers may evolve to encompass other advanced primary care functions, such as integration of behavioral health services.
-Standard Plans are required to contract with AMHs.
-They will also be required to include incentive payments linked to quality measures and outcomes that are aligned with this Quality Strategy in their contracts with AMHs in Tier 3.

-BH I/DD Tailored Care Management Model
+Tailored Care Management Model

-The Department expects Behavioral Health I/DD Tailored Plans to meet additional, more intensive standards related to the unique aspects of their population, such as federal health home requirements and requirements related to North Carolina's 1915(c) waiver, while maintaining all standards relevant to the Standard Plans.
-32 Goals for BH I/DD Tailored Plan care management-called the Tailored Care Management model-include working with the BH I/DD Tailored Plan population to improve functional status, maximize community inclusion, and improving quality of life.
-To meet the care management needs of the BH I/DD Tailored Plan population, the AMH program's design has been modified to include two designations called "AMH+" and "Care Management Agency" (CMA), which will act as the community-based sites for care management.
-AMH+s are Tier 3 AMHs with demonstrable experience serving the BH I/DD Tailored Plan population and which successfully apply for and are approved to provide Tailored Care Management.
-33 CMAs are largely behavioral health or I/DD providers with demonstrable experience serving the BH I/DD Tailored Plan population that successfully apply for and are approved to provide Tailored Care Management.
+The Department expects Tailored Plans to meet additional, more intensive standards related to the unique aspects of their population, such as federal health home requirements and requirements related to North Carolina's 1915(c) waiver, while maintaining all standards relevant to the Standard Plans.
+Goals for Tailored Plan care management-called the Tailored Care Management model include working with the Tailored Plan population to improve functional status, maximize community inclusion, and improve quality of life.
+To meet the care management needs of the Tailored Plan population, the AMH program's design has been modified to include two designations called "Advanced Medical Home Plus" (AMH+) and "Care Management Agency" (CMA), which will act as the provider-based sites for care management.
+AMH+ practices are Tier 3 AMHs with demonstrable experience serving the Tailored Plan population and which successfully apply for and are certified to provide Tailored Care Management.
+CMAs are largely behavioral health, I/DD, or TBI providers with demonstrable experience serving the Tailored Plan population that successfully apply for and are certified to provide Tailored Care Management.